Is it time to get an Apple Watch for your senior parent, family member, or older loved one? We think so.

 - Additionally, all watches include Find My, Medical ID, heart rate monitoring, emergency SOS, the Phone app to make or answer calls, the Messages app to send and receive texts, noise monitoring, contact sharing, location sharing, the Maps app to get directions, and the Mail app to see recent emails.

-- Watches using watchOS 9 and above also include crash detection.
+- Apple Watches Series 8+ or Apple Watch SE (2nd Generation+) using watchOS 9+ also include crash detection.